salakofavour/AB_Game_Group14/README.md

 AB_Game draws inspiration from anothe game called Bulls and Cows game.

 AB Game Instructions

 The AB Game is a code-breaking game where the codebreaker tries to guess the codemaker's secret code.

 The secret code is a sequence of 4 unique digits (0-9).

-After each guess, the codemaker provides a hint:
+After each guess, the codemaker provides a hint:/n
-"A" indicates a correct digit in the correct position.
-"B" indicates a correct digit in the wrong position.
+"A" indicates a correct digit in the correct position.\n "B" indicates a correct digit in the wrong position.
 The hint format is "xAyB", where:
 "x" is the number of correct digits in the correct position (A).